TurboFishPodcast/main-site/static/newsletters/2021-01-22 - New Domain.md

 **Where:** [https://twitch.tv/vandesm14](https://twitch.tv/vandesm14) and [https://anchor.fm/responsive](https://anchor.fm/responsive)<br>

 # Thanks for Reading!
 Leon and I really appreciate all of the feedback and activity in the Responsive Community.
-We hope to see you see you again on Monday!
+We hope to see you see you again on Monday!<br>
 (maybe Leon will write something... if I let him)

 ## Credits